 - Poor suspension

 Weight: 1.19 pounds

-There are quick grab pockets for storing things you want quick access to like a water bottle for example.
-There is even a hydration bladder sleeve behind the back panel if you wanted to use it for trekking.
+There are quick grab pockets for storing things you want quick access to like a water bottle, for example.
+There would be even a hydration bladder sleeve behind the back panel if you wanted to use it for trekking.
 The shoulder straps are curved and are very well padded with dense foam; it’s also designed to be well ventilated.
-You can store your 15-inch laptop in the integrated laptop sleeve inside but we don’t think that’s the best function for this bag.
+You can store your 15-inch laptop in the integrated laptop sleeve inside, but we don’t think that’s the best function for this bag.
 Overall, the backpack is perfect if you’re doing the majority of your travels in urban areas with some outdoor adventures every now and again.

 - Mesh shoulder straps (can be tucked away)

 - The back panel is mesh-covered for breathability

 - Would also work well on a light hike